victordibia/ai-tutorials/Lab 2 - Build your code-first agent with Azure AI Foundry/Python/04_Workshop_Configuration.md

 PROJECT_CONNECTION_STRING="<your_project_connection_string>"
 ```

+> !WARNING
+> You might get the error *Bing Search registration FAILED*, which means that your subscription doesn't support the *Grounding with Bing Search* feature.
+Ignore this error, as you're not going to use this functionality in this lab.

 **Manual deployment**

 Alternatively, if you prefer not to use the `deploy.sh` script you can deploy the resources manually using the Azure AI Foundry portal as follows: